Self-Evaluation Questionnaire for Interpreters

 - Having participated in training workshops to upgrade my skills

-- Accepting criticism which may arise during the performance of my duties as a professional and not taking it personally.
+- Accepting criticism that may arise during the performance of my duties as a professional and not taking it personally.

 - Minimizing involvement with clients (patients, defendants, victims, witnesses, attorneys, relatives, etc.)